bitovi/documentjs/docs/guides/documenting.md

 This section describe how best to document a project or application that has many individual modules that you want documented.

-For this scenario, it's common to use the [DocumentJS.tags.module @module] tag.
+For this scenario, it's common to use the [documentjs.tags.module @module] tag.
 It can be used to document modules that return:

  - A single function.
 Ex: `@module {function} module/name`